Governing Body Roles and Responsibilities

 Governors ensure safeguarding procedures are followed

-- The governors all have enhanced DBS checks.
-They are aware of the legalities of the school’s single central register.
-If governors attend school they know that they must sign in and out and wear their governors lanyard for recognition.
+- When governors attend school they know they must sign in and out and wear their governors lanyard for recognition at all times.

 Governors ensure that the school achieves its outcomes for all pupils